Ricardosgeral/relier/README.md

     $ sudo ./raspbian-post-install.sh

 Next, you need to create your *json* file with the google signed credentials.
-First, you need to create a developer account following steps 1-4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#), then, you can get your *Signed Credential*, following steps 5-6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials).
+First, you need to create a developer account and enable some APIs, following steps 1-4 (from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, you can get your *Signed Credential*, following steps 5-6 (from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
 *Copy* your signed credentials, then, do:

     $ sudo nano /home/pi/relier/service_creds.json